godspeedsystems/gs_doc/docs/microservices/workflows.md

 #### 6.6.13 com.gs.dynamic_fn

-It executes the workflow which is dynamically returned as the output of its task list.
+It executes the workflow whose name is dynamically returned as the output of its task list.
+The tasks of this function should return a string output which will be the name of the workflow to be executed.

 ** Event DSL **
 ```yaml